-In school, Florian had a hard time.
+It is noteworthy that in school, Florian had a hard time.
 His school results went from bad to average with a lot of effort.
-He felt ashamed about his bad results.
-It is only later that he understood why he was so slow: his natural tendency to look, not only at the elements of a system, but as well at the relationships between elements of the system.
+He felt ashamed about his lousy results.
+It is only later that he understood why he was so slow: his natural tendency to look, not only at the elements of a system, but also at the relationships between the elements of the system.
 The supplementary amount of data would require a lot more time to integrate.
-Our current school system does not consider or reward but that turns out to be a precious ability.
-This explained why he was so far ahead from the rest of the class when working with 3 dimentional visioning, mechanical assembly and engineering.
-He found that his mind would not let him move on until he understood all aspect of something and how it fits within the bigger picture – less speed, more depth.
+Our current school system does not consider or reward this trait.
+On the other hand, it explained why he was so far ahead from the rest of the class when working with three-dimensional visioning, mechanical assembly, engineering, problem solving or logical thinking.
+He found that his mind would not let him move on until he understood all aspects of something and how it fits within the bigger picture – less speed, more depth, in other words.
 He is now able to give a name to this tendency: a cognitive bias towards systems thinking.

-Aside from the consulting business, Florian currently runs another business, is an EMS volunteer as well as a firefighter and he is involved with multiple non-profits dealing with systemic and personal resilience.
+Aside from this consulting business, Florian currently runs another business, is an EMS volunteer, a volunteer firefighter and he is involved with multiple non-profits dealing with systemic and personal resilience.

-Florian plays one of his 3 instruments daily, speaks 3 languages, works out daily, ice dips weekly, meditates for one hour daily and creates visual arts (such as this website 🙂 ).
+Florian plays one of his three instruments daily, speaks three languages, works out daily, ice dips weekly, meditates for one hour daily and creates visual arts (such as this website 🙂 ).
 His near future wish is to weigh 80kg and have big muscles!
 (But this will likely not happen considering his fast metabolism)

 (The background of this page is the blueprint of the Textron ALF 502 Jet engine Florian used to work on)